Funder: California Health Care Foundation

 L. Kelly provided a brief overview of the national landscape for physical-behavioral health integration, including key trends in state approaches.
 C. Teare described CHCF’s work to advance physical-behavioral health integration.

 II.
 Overview of Washington State’s Journey to Integration

 Speakers: Alice Lind, RN, MPH, Clinical Nurse Specialist, and Teresa Claycamp, LMHC, Integrated Managed Care Program Manager, Washington State Health Care Authority

 A. Lind and T. Claycamp described key components of the design and implementation of Washington State’s transition to fully integrated managed care, including a summary of outcomes observed to date.

 III.
 Regional Approaches to Integration

 Speakers: Joe Valentine, MSW, Executive Director, North Sound Behavioral Health Administrative Services Organization, and Isabel Jones, MPP, Deputy Director, Behavioral Health and Recovery Division, King County Washington

-J. Valentine and I. Jones will describe how their respective regions transitioned to fully integrated managed care based on regional strengths and capacities, including lessons from these approaches for stakeholders interested in advancing greater integration.
+J. Valentine and I. Jones described how their respective regions transitioned to fully integrated managed care based on regional strengths and capacities, including lessons from these approaches for stakeholders interested in advancing greater integration.